04 Apr Spring in Paris: the Best Places to see the Blooms!

 Also, I have added below in the next paragraphs all the best places to visit in Paris in spring to see all those gorgeous blossoms + included some hidden gems!

-- From Mid/End-February to Beginning/Mid-March: Plum blossoms
+- From Mid/End-February to Beginning/Mid-March: Plum and early Cherry blossoms

 - End of February to Mid-End of march: Magnolia blossoms